jzakiya/primes-utils/README.md

-        significantly faster resulting from sozcore2 changes; massive code cleanups all-arround; added private methods select_pg (to adaptively select the pg used in primes), and array_check (used in sozcore2 to catch array creation out-of-memory errors) 2.3.0 – primescnt now finds primes upto some integer much faster, and for much larger integers increased index nth primes to over 2 billionth; used in nthprime|primenth and primescnt 2.2.0 – for sozcore2: refactored to include more common code; changed output api; added memory error messages when prms and prms_range arrays creation fails; for primenth: used new
+        significantly faster resulting from sozcore2 changes; massive code cleanups all-arround; added private methods select_pg (to adaptively select the pg used in primes), and array_check (used in sozcore2 to catch array creation out-of-memory errors) 2.3.0 – primescnt now finds primes up to some integer much faster, and for much larger integers increased index nth primes to over 2 billionth; used in nthprime|primenth and primescnt 2.2.0 – for sozcore2: refactored to include more common code; changed output api; added memory error messages when prms and prms_range arrays creation fails; for primenth: used new